guimcaballero/rts_prototype/README.md

 # Bevy RTS Prototype

 This is an early stage prototype for an RTS game made with the [Bevy](https://bevyengine.org/) game engine.
+Read a bit about it [here](https://caballerocoll.com/blog/bevy-rts-prototype).

 At the moment a simple movement system for the camera and units has been implemented, and not much else.
 Oh, and units are just cubes.